biromiro/feup-sdle-proj1/README.md

 - ``operation`` is the desired operation from the avaliable set of operations ``(get, put, subscribe, unsubscribe)``

 ### Get
-A get command can run using the following command
+To run a get command use the following
 ```
 python3 client.py get <id> <topic>
 ```